-SA Objective DM1 DM2 DM3 DM4 DM5 DM6 DM7 DM8 DM9 DM10 DM11 DM12 DM13 DM14 DM15 DM16 DM17 DM18 DM19 Cumulative effects Commentary Mitigation None.
+SA Objective DM1 DM2 DM3 DM4 DM5 DM6 DM7 DM8 DM9 01MD DM11 DM12 E1MD PIMD 51MD DM16 DM17 81MD 61MD Cumulative effects Commentary have a significant positive effect against this SA Objective.
+Mitigation None.
 Assumptions None.
 Uncertainties None.

 9. To preserve, enhance, promote and capitalise on the significant qualities, fabric, setting and accessibility of the District's historic environment + NA NA NA NA NA NA + + NA + + 0 NA NA NA + + NA + Likely significant effects Policy DM8 would protect historic building frontages that are used for commerce and seeks to see such buildings brought back into use, protecting important historic assets.
 Policy DM9 ensures advertisements within the district do not affect historic asset's character and setting.
 Policies DM11 and DM12 seek to improve the standard of residential and non-residential developments, and include a long list of criteria for such developments to ensure they are well designed and appropriately sized and sensibly located.
 This would ensure heritage assets located near to these developments have their character and setting conserved.
 Overall, it is considered that cumulatively, these policies would have a positive effect against this SA Objective.
 Mitigation None.
 Assumptions None.
 Uncertainties None. -- --- ---- ---- ---- ---- ---- ---- --- --- ---- --- --- --- ---- ---- ---- --- --- ---- --- ---